vercel/hyper/README.md

 [Download the latest release!](https://hyper.is/#installation)

+## Project Goals

+The goal of the project is to create a beautiful and extensible experience for command-line interface users, built on open web standards.
+In the beginning, our focus will be primarily around speed, stability and the development of the correct API for extension authors.

+In the future, we anticipate the community will come up with innovative additions to enhance what could be the simplest, most powerful and well-tested interface for productivity.

 ### Linux
 #### Arch and derivatives
 Hyper is available in the [AUR](https://aur.archlinux.org/packages/hyper/).
 Use an AUR package manager like [aurman](https://github.com/polygamma/aurman)